Ephesians 2: The New Humanity (2:11–22)

 This is another review of the believers' transition from the past life to the "new humanity" (verse 15), from the perspective of the saving work of God through Israel which is now open to all through Christ.

 Verses 11-12

-11 Therefore remember that you, once Gentiles in the flesh—who are called Uncircumcision by what is called the Circumcision made in the flesh by hands— 12 that at that time you were without Christ, being aliens from the commonwealth of Israel and strangers from the covenants of promise, having no hope and without God in the world.

 Verse 13

-But now in Christ Jesus you who once were far off have been brought near by the blood of Christ.

 The image of the gentiles as being "far off" and "brought near" is also used in the Acts of the Apostles, where Peter speaks to the Pentecost crowds in Jerusalem saying:

-The promise is to you (Jews) and to your children, and to all who are afar off.

-The Cambridge Bible for Schools and Colleges notes that "nigh” and “far” were also familiar rabbinical terms in the sense of having or not having part in the covenant.
+The Cambridge Bible for Schools and Colleges notes that "nigh" and "far" were also familiar rabbinical terms in the sense of having or not having part in the covenant.
 "Johann Jakob Wettstein on this verse quotes, 'inter alia', the following from the Talmud:

-“A woman came to Rabbi Eliezer, to be made a proselyte; saying to him, 'Rabbi, make me nigh'.
-He refused her, and she went to Rabbi Joshua, who received her.
-The scholars of Rabbi Joshua therefore said, 'Did R. Eliezer put her far off, and dost thou make her nigh?'”"